Projects

 Gorge with water hole en route to Bunyip Chasm

-6 Flowers and plants of the Vulkathunha-Gammon Ranges National Park
+4 Flowers and plants of the Vulkathunha-Gammon Ranges National Park

 Despite being in an arid zone, there are a vast array of plants – both flowering and non-flowering – in Vulkathunha.
 The Friends are preparing a booklet with photographs of these flowers and plants to help visitors to the Park identify these plants.
 Go to the flower identification page for more details

-Eucalyptus gillii flowers at Balcanoona
+Marnduwarra (Eucalyptus gillii) flowers at Balcanoona

-Slender-bell fruit flower (Codonocarpus pyramidalis) – a rarely seen tree.
+Alunga, (Slender-Bell Fruit) flowers (Codonocarpus pyramidalis) – a rarely seen tree.

-8 Refurbishment of the Oocaboolina Outstation
+1 Refurbishment of the Oocaboolina Outstation

 When Balcanoona was a working sheep station, Oocaboolina served as accommodation for the pastoral workers.
 This historical building, when abandoned, fell into disrepair.
-The Friends have been working to secure the building and to refurbish the interior rooms.
+The Friends have been working to secure the building and to refurbish the rooms.
 This project has now been completed.
 Go to the refurbishment page for a summary.

 Ray making a new entrance